-The prospective consolidated financial statements of the Group have been prepared on a historical cost basis in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP) as it relates to prospective financial statements.
-They comply with New Zealand Financial Reporting Standard 42 (NZ FRS 42) Prospective Financial Statements.
+The prospective consolidated financial statements of the Group have been prepared:

-The prospective consolidated financial statements are presented in New Zealand Dollars and all values are rounded to the nearest thousand (\$000), except when otherwise stated.
+- in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP) as it relates to prospective financial statements and comply with New Zealand Financial Reporting Standard 42 (NZ FRS 42) Prospective Financial Statements. - on the historical cost basis; - in New Zealand Dollars, rounded to the nearest thousand (\$000), except when otherwise stated; and - exclusive of GST, with the exception of payables and receivables that include GST.